mehulagg/gitlab/doc/administration/integration/plantuml.md

 ## Enable PlantUML integration

-After configuring your local PlantUML server, you're ready to enable the PlantUML integration:You need to enable PlantUML integration from Settings under Admin Area:
+After configuring your local PlantUML server, you're ready to enable the PlantUML integration:

 1. Sign in to GitLab as an [Administrator](../../user/permissions.md) user.
 1. In the top menu, click **{admin}** **Admin Area**.